AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/copy-modules-or-scenarios.md

 ### Export a scenario blueprint

 1. In the scenario, click the **[!UICONTROL More]** menu in the scenario settings area.
-1. Click Export Blueprint.
+1. Click **[!UICONTROL Export Blueprint]**.

-   A [!DNL JSON] file is created and downloads to your computer.
+   A JSON file is created and downloads to your computer.
 You can locate this file in your [!DNL Downloads] folder.

 ### Import a blueprint